 Intel will hold a public webcast at 2 p.m.
 PDT today on its Investor Relations website at www.intc.com.
 A webcast replay and MP3 download will also be available on the site.

 Intel plans to report its earnings for the second quarter of 2014 on July 15, 2014.
 Immediately following the earnings report, the company plans to publish a commentary by Stacy J. Smith, Executive Vice President and Chief Financial Officer, at www.intc.com/results.cfm.
 A public webcast of Intel’s earnings conference call will follow at 2 p.m.
 PDT at www.intc.com.

 Intel (NASDAQ: INTC) is a world leader in computing innovation.
 The company designs and builds the essential technologies that serve as the foundation for the world’s computing devices.
 Additional information about Intel is available at newsroom.intel.com and blogs.intel.com.

-Intel is a trademark of Intel Corporation in the United States and other countries.
+Intel, the Intel logo, Atom and Core are trademarks of Intel Corporation in the United States and other countries.

 *Other names and brands may be claimed as the property of others.